tgstation/tgstation/tgui/docs/component-reference.md

 - `color: string` - Button color, as defined in `variables.scss`.
   - There is also a special color `transparent` - makes the button transparent and slightly dim when inactive.
-- `disabled: boolean` - Disables and greys out the button.
+- `disabled: boolean` - Disables and grays out the button.
 - `selected: boolean` - Activates the button (gives it a green color).
 - `tooltip: string` - A fancy, boxy tooltip, which appears when hovering over the button.